 DuraSquirt® DTIs solve these problems and more since bump compression is verified by the DTI expelling DuraSquirt® media.
 If the DTI does not squirt, it triggers the installer/inspector that something is out of spec and can be corrected immediately.
 Poor quality flat washers can be replaced or an additional flat washer against the oversized hole (as required by code) can be added to the assembly.

 Simply put, a fully deployed DuraSquirt® DTI (i.e. orange visible at all bump locations), indicates adequate bolt tension and confirms holes and washers are per modern construction standards.

-- Snug the steel plies, in as many steps as necessary, to bring the steel into firm contact as required by AISC/RCSC 8.1, without compressing the DTI to complete indication.
+- Snug the steel plies, in as many steps as necessary, to bring the steel into firm contact as required by AISC/RCSC section 8.1, without compressing the DTI to complete indication.
 If the DTI is compressed to complete indication during the snugging operation, remove and replace the DTI.

 - After snugging, apply enough torque to compress the DTI until complete indication is achieved.

 - Verify the joint has been snug-tightened.